beth-dickerson/house-marketplace/README.md

 # Hello!

 Thanks for looking at this.
 The rest of this README is like all the other CRAs, so I'm putting the one different thing up here.
 I used Firebase for my database and auth, so I created a config file to store those variables.
-You'll need to add the Firebase SDK to your app to make your work.
+You'll need to add the Firebase SDK to your app to make yours work, too.
 [This is what I followed.](https://firebase.google.com/docs/web/setup#access-firebase)

 # Getting Started with Create React App